amyer3/SmartMirror/README.md

 Smart Mirror project

-Displays weather, news, stock prices, and world times.
+Displays weather, news, stock prices, and times.

+Further development will make use of Jasper voice control.